dafny-lang/dafny/docs/DafnyRef/Refinement.md

 * provide a body missing in the parent,
 * replace the body from the parent with a new, semantically-compatible body, or
-* strenthen the postcondition of the parent function by adding one or more `ensures` clauses.
+* strengthen the postcondition of the parent function by adding one or more `ensures` clauses.

 The relation between the type signature of the parent and child function